c-chenchen/logistic-regression-from-scratch/README.md

 z = x^\top \theta
 $$

-and the sigmoid function is defined as:
+and the **sigmoid function** is defined as:

 $$
 \sigma(z) = \frac{1}{1 + e^{-z}}
 $$

+This maps any real number to the interval \( (0, 1) \), allowing it to be interpreted as a probability.

 ---

-## 2) Bias Term
+## 2. Adding the Bias Term

-To include an intercept term, we augment the feature vector:
+To allow the model to learn an intercept, we augment the feature vector:

 $$
 x' = [1, x_1, x_2, \dots, x_d]